kleinsasser/cortex/README.md

 A helpful phrase to help the training procedure is the classic "neurons that fire together wire together" (replace "neuron" with "column" in this context).
 Obviously I'm neglecting to explain very specific implementation details, but such nuances can easily be found in the code if the general procedure is roughly understood.
 To test the cortex, testing samples are shown to the cortex and activations are propagated to adjacent columns.
 Then the cortex's columns are parsed for the most active text column.
 If the most active text column is the label of the test sample, the sample has been correctly classified.

-This implementation achieves a respectable 95% accuracy on the MNIST dataset given 1000 samples, and an underwhelming 82% accuracy on 1000 Fashion MNIST samples (trained on top of the existing cortex for classifying vanilla MNIST).
+This implementation achieves a respectable 95% accuracy on the MNIST dataset given 5000 training samples, and an underwhelming 82% accuracy on 5000 Fashion MNIST samples (trained on top of the existing cortex for classifying vanilla MNIST).
 Furthermore, by associating each label "0", "1", ... , "9" with another label "digit", and associating the Fashion MNIST labels with another label "fashion", the cortex can also distinguish between "digit" and "fashion" samples with >99.5% accuracy.

 ## Conclusion